About

 The Process: Digital Assemblage

 My practice is a modern evolution of the "Director’s Eye."
-I describe my work as Digital Assemblage—a hybrid process that bridges traditional photography and generative synthesis.
+I describe my work as Digital Assemblage—a hybrid process where original fine art photography is elevated through advanced digital curation.